J.B. Roy State Ayurvedic Medical College and Hospital

-J.B.
-Roy State Ayurvedic Medical College & Hospital is a ayurvedic medical college and hospital in Kolkata, West Bengal, India.
-It was established in 1916 and one of the oldest ayurvedic medical college in West Bengal.
-This ayurvedic college is affiliated with the West Bengal University of Health Sciences.
-This college is also recognized by the Ministry of Ayush, Government of India.
-It offers BAMS degree course.
+J. B. Roy State Ayurvedic Medical College and Hospital is a public Ayurvedic medical college and teaching hospital in Kolkata, West Bengal, India.
+It was founded in 1916 by Ayurvedic physician, Sanskrit scholar and philanthropist Jamini Bhushan Ray as the Ashtanga Ayurveda Vidyalaya.
+The college is affiliated with the West Bengal University of Health Sciences and recognised by the National Commission for Indian System of Medicine.